ppasler/simple-protractor-example/README.md

 * Update Webdriver `npm run update`

 ## Run Tests
+* `npm run test-e2e` or
-* `npm test`
+* `npm run test-e2e-todo`

 ## Structure
-The `data/` folder contains a simple html and css file with static content.

-`test/e2e/` contains the spec files and page objects.

-There are three spec files:
+The root directory contains the `package.json`.
+The [package.json](https://docs.npmjs.com/files/package.json) is needed to install the required node packages and inherits the configuration for two scripts that you might have read in the previous section (`npm run update` and `test-e2e`).

+Then there is a minimal working example within the `index/` folder and an extended one under `todo/`.
+Both folders contain a HTML file, two specs and a page object.

+### Index
+The `index/conf.js` inherits the minimal working configuration for protractor to run.

+`index.html` is a simple HTML file without any special elements.
-* `index.spec.js` contains the smallest test setup with only one test case.
+The `index.spec.js` contains the smallest test setup with only one test case.
+The `indexPageObject.spec.js` does the same but uses a really simple page object to open the page.

+### ToDo
+The `todo/conf.js` extends the configuration with a better reporter, screenshots and further arguments to chrome.

+The ToDo page (`todo.html`) uses an Angular example from [W3Schools](https://www.w3schools.com/angular/tryit.asp?filename=try_ng_todo_app).
-* `toDo.spec.js` has some more tests with different ways to choose an element.
+The `toDo.spec.js` uses different ways to select an element.
-* `toDoPageObject.spec.js` uses page objects to wrap some functionality.
+`toDoPageObject.spec.js` uses page objects to wrap some functionality.

-The `IndexPage.js` is a simple wrapper for the page itself and its elements (the todo list in this case)

-After running `npm install` you'll find `node_modules` folder (as you surely know).
-After `npm test` there will be a `screenshots` folder containing one image for each test case.
+After `npm run test-e2e-todo` there will be a `screenshots` folder containing one image for each test case.

 ## Credits